 Confirmation bias.
 We tend to look and assess information that confirms our existing beliefs.
 Research has shown, for example, if you have a belief that the death penalty is justified and someone shows you arguments against it – rather than changing your view you will look to see arguments within it that confirm the view you had.

 Authority effect.
 We tend to trust and believe authority figures from governments (though this is declining), police and scientists.
-The Milgram experiment show when people are told to shock people in a fake experiment when answer questions wrong – just having a person have a white coat on makes them do scary things.
+The Milgram experiment show when people are told to shock people in a fake experiment when answering questions wrong – just having a person have a white coat on makes them do scary things.

 Loss aversion.
 In economics and decision theory loss aversion refers to people’s tendency to strongly prefer avoiding losses to acquiring gains.
 Most studies suggest that losses are twice as powerful psychologically as gains.
 This leads to risk aversion.
 When people, evaluate an outcome comprising similar gains and losses; since they would avoid the loss more than take the gain.